MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/arc-gateway-simplify-networking.md

 - You can't use ExpressRoute/site-to-site VPN or private endpoints in addition to the Arc gateway.
 - There is a limit of five Arc gateway resources per Azure subscription.

-You can create an Arc gateway resource by using Azure CLI, Azure PowerShell, or in the Azure portal.
+You can create an Arc gateway resource by using Azure CLI or Azure PowerShell.

 When you create the Arc gateway resource, you specify the subscription and resource group in which the resource is created, along with an Azure region.
 However, all Arc-enabled resources in the same tenant can use the resource, regardless of their own subscription or region.